-PEP Activity C Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) A minimum of 1,800 brochures will be distributed annually during presentations, training courses and new employee orientation sessions.
+PEP Activity C atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) A minimum of 1,800 brochures will be distributed annually during presentations, training courses and new employee orientation sessions.
 The quantity of brochures distributed throughout the year will be tracked.
-FY 2009-2010 (annual) ✓ ✓ ✓ In 2010-2011, develop/add additional brochures to fill any gaps in the topics needed to meet the permit requirements.
+FY 2009-2010 (annual) ✓ ~ > In 2010-2011, develop/add additional brochures to fill any gaps in the topics needed to meet the permit requirements.
 Keep a copy of newly developed/added brochures with dates finalized.
 FY 2011-2012 (mid-year) √ √ In 2011-2012, create a dissemination strategy to reach the target audiences and any new audiences identified by U-M. Identify educational information available/developed for each target audience applicable at U-M and keep this information on file.
 FY 2011-2012 (annual) ✓ √ In 2012-2013, implement the new dissemination strategy/plan for educational brochures.
 Tally the number of brochures distributed and provide in the annual reports.
-FY 2012-2013 (annual) ✓ √
+FY 2012-2013 (annual) ✓ ✓

 - In an effort to reduce paper waste and be more sustainable, EHS-AA has moved away from paper brochures and is implementing electronic distribution of materials.
 EHS-AA continues to post the storm water digital display; titled "Keep our Michigan Waters BLUE!" which explains what storm water runoff is and why it can pose a threat to surface waters.
-The digital display was exhibited on flat screen televisions located within the Shapiro Undergraduate Library and the Hatcher Graduate Library from September 6, 2022 to September 20, 2022 and November 4, 2022 to November 18, 2022.
+The digital display was exhibited on flat screen televisions located within the Shapiro Undergraduate Library and the Hatcher Graduate Library from September 10 24, 2023 and December 3-7, 2023.
 The digital display was also posted in the lobbies of 18 residence halls and associated dining halls for the entire fall semester.
-The digital display is scheduled to be posted again at the libraries, residence halls, and dining halls this coming academic year. - The storm water digital poster was aired on the EHS kiosk display between October 1, 2022 and December 31, 2022.
+The digital display is scheduled to be posted again at the libraries, residence halls, and dining halls during the spring semester. - The storm water digital poster was displayed on the EHS kiosk between October 1, 2023 and December 31, 2023.